 As we set off, walking in Mohamad’s wake, I wonder if this format is oversimple.

-But over the next two hours, I see that this is a very effective way to convey a sophisticated and multi-layered message – particularly as Mohamad speaks so articulately, with a quiet dignity and integrity.
+But over the next two hours, I see that this is a very effective way to convey a sophisticated and multi-layered message – particularly as Mohamad speaks articulately and with dignity.

 First, he draws us back to the infamous Hama Massacre of 1982 at the site of a memorial to the June 1953 uprising in East Berlin.